Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

 a> xr xs.com
 ```

-The destination filename in this case will be xs.com.
+The destination file name in this case will be xs.com.

 Then use your serial tool to initiate an xmodem send.